Classic Cars / DeSoto / Car for sale

 1934 Plymouth PE Deluxe 5 Window Coupe 1932 1933 Dodge DeSoto Hot Rat Street Rod for sale

-Current customer rating: current rating for this car(2.05) based on 842 votes
+Current customer rating: (861 votes ) based on

 This listing is for a truly exceptional and totally rust free "barn find" or "survivor" 1934 Plymouth Model PE Deluxe 5 window business coupe.
 I believe this car came from the factory with the dual chrome plated trumpet horns you see here as well as the dual chrome plated tail lamps and dual windshield wipers which are still on this car.
 This car came from the factory as a "Business Coupe" with a huge trunk rather than a rumble seat like the one shown in the artwork in the third photo of this listing.
 I found that artwork as a brown "showroom poster" here on eBay a couple of months ago.
 I had a local friend that can do wonders with her Photoshop program clean up the minor damage on the image and background and change the color of the car to the black color you see here.
 I persuaded a local friend to pose with this gem with my WW II "training" rifle to give it a bit of the "gangster" look because this car is from that era.